A Message to Our Patrons on COVID-19

-The Franklin Theatre has temporarily suspended all ticketed performances and movies scheduled through May 2, 2020.
-We are continuing to work with artists and their representatives to reschedule all performances.
-We hope you will join us for a rescheduled event, however, if you would like a refund please contact our Box Office at 615-538-2076, firstname.lastname@example.org.
+If you purchased tickets to an event that has been postponed, rescheduled or cancelled, you should have received an email regarding that event.
+We are continuing to confirm new dates with artists and their representatives.
+We hope you will join us for a rescheduled event, however, if you would like a refund please contact our Box Office at 615-538-2076, email@example.com.

-Our Box Office will continue to operate under regular Box Office hours: Sunday-Monday 12 PM - 5 PM, Tuesday - Saturday 11 AM - 6 PM.
+Our Box Office is operating under regular Box Office hours, though remotely: Sunday-Monday 12 PM - 5 PM, Tuesday - Saturday 11 AM - 6 PM.

 For all other upcoming events, current ticket holders will be notified of any updates via email.
 Updates will also be provided via email newsletter, social media and our website at www.franklintheatre.com/coronavirus.